 Reputable breeders DO NOT sell their puppies before 8 weeks of age.
 The earliest I sell a "pet" quality puppy is 10-12 weeks.
 There are many reasons for growing out a puppy to this age.
 Other considerations are what sex?, what color?, show potential quality or pet quality?

 Beagles come in any hound color with the black, white, and tan or tri-color beagles being the common and the red and white being the second most frequently seen.
 Other hound colors such as blues or chocolates (liver) also are accepted colors, although these colors are not shown as often as they usually correlate to a light colored eye.
 This simple fact of a light colored eye may be enough to eliminate a puppy as a show/breeding potential for some breeders.
 Pictures of these colors are available on the National Beagle Club website.
 There are breeders that advertise RARE or NEW beagle colors and use "DESIGNER" type names for the colors shown on the NBC site.
 These are not rare colors.
-Norwegian Blue is a "new" color that has appeared over the last two years.
+Norwegian Blue, Russian Blue, or Leopard is a "new" color that has appeared over the last few years.
 Read more about that color here (use back button to return to this page).
 Most reputable breeders may use the recessive colors in their breeding program, if the overall quality of the dog in excellent.
 But REPUTABLE breeders do not breed for color alone!!

 Pet quality puppies are not inferior puppies-they just have minor imperfections that would keep them from being winners in the show ring.
 A healthy, well-adjusted, loving beagle is a winner in anyone's home; regardless of slight imperfections that the average person would not be concerned about or notice.
 All pet quality puppies (from a reputable breeder) are sold with a spay/neuter contract and on a limited registration.
 Written contracts should be required on all show and pet puppies sold.
 Health guarantees should be included in the contracts as well as stipulations that the beagle may not be resold, given away, taken to a shelter etc. If for any reason a buyer of one of my puppies cannot keep it, the puppy comes back to me or I have approval of to whom it goes.
 I take lifetime responsibility for each puppy I produce-regardless of age.
 Color, sex. and size are all personal preferences.
 I encourage prospective beagles owners to also consider obtaining an older dog or a rescue dog.